Know the kind of care for your crash injuries

-Usually sustained from muscle or joint overuse, the symptoms are very similar and the two are often confused.
+Usually sustained from muscle or joint overuse, the symptoms are similar and the two are often confused.
 Suspect sprain or strain if there is pain around the affected joint, swelling, limited flexibility, and difficulty in using the joint’s full range of motion.

-Treatment is very similar to bruises, using RICE in the first 24 to 48 hours.
-However, If you’re still having issues with after two weeks, these injuries should be assessed by a doctor to make sure there are no fractures and microfractures on your bones.
+Treatment is similar to bruises, using RICE in the first 24 to 48 hours.
+However, If you’re still having issues after two weeks, these injuries should be assessed by a doctor to make sure there are no fractures and microfractures on your bones.
 An X-ray or MRI can help identify these serious injuries.